thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

             find_det);
 </script>

+*Then when $\alpha < 0$, the space is flipped, when $\alpha = 0$, the transformation is not invertible?*

+Exactly.
 We have not discussed, however, exactly how to do the second step.
 The keyword for our answer here is *Determinant of $V$*.
 But first let's take a break here?
 We'll come back with many more interesting findings.